Overview

 The only way to avoid getting gonorrhea anywhere in the body is to abstain from oral, anal, or vaginal sex.
 Additionally, avoiding sharing sex toys can help reduce or eliminate the chances of transmitting gonorrhea.
 If you are sexually active, you can reduce your risk of catching gonorrhea by:

-- Staying in a monogamous relationship with a person who has been tested and does not have an infection.
+• Staying in a monogamous relationship with a person who has been tested and has no infection.

-Is mouthwash enough, or do you really need antibiotics?
+Is mouthwash enough, or do you need antibiotics?

 Oral gonorrhea vs strep throat

 As in the case of strep throat, a sore throat from gonorrhea may lead to a sore throat with redness.
 Strep throat often also causes white patches in the throat.
-A sore throat caused by gonorrhea is usually reffered to as gonococcal pharyngitis.
+A sore throat due to gonorrhea is usually reffered to as gonococcal pharyngitis.

 Some other symptoms of strep throat include: